-You should carefully review all of the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in this Quarterly Report and in other reports or documents that we file from time to time with the Securities and Exchange Commission (the "SEC").
+You should carefully review all of the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in our Annual Report on Form 10-K for the year ended December 31, 2020, this Quarterly Report and in other reports or documents that we file from time to time with the Securities and Exchange Commission (the "SEC").
 In this Quarterly Report, we state our beliefs of future events and of our future financial performance.
-In some cases, you can identify those so-called "forward-looking statements" by words such as "may," "will," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "appears," "projects" and similar expressions, as well as statements in future tense.
+This Quarterly Report contains "forward-looking statements" that reflect our current estimates, expectations and projections about our future results, performance, prospects and opportunities.
+Words such as "may," "will," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "appears," "projects" and similar expressions, as well as statements in future tense, identify forward-looking statements.
 You should be aware that those statements are only our predictions.
 Actual events or results may differ materially.
 In evaluating those statements, you should specifically consider various factors, including the risks described elsewhere herein and in our Annual Report on Form 10-K for the year ended December 31, 2020 in Item 1A Risk Factors and in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and in Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and in Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and in Item 2.
-Management's Discussion and Analysis to differ materially from any of our forward-looking statements.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Forward Looking Statements and Risk Factors, as included herein.
+Those factors may cause our actual results to differ materially from any of our forward-looking statements.